scverse/anndata/docs/fileformat-prose.rst

    Files written before this version may differ in some conventions, but will still be read by newer versions of the library.

-AnnData objects are saved on disk to hierarchichal array stores like HDF5_ (via :doc:`H5py <h5py:index>`) and :doc:`zarr:index`.
+AnnData objects are saved on disk to hierarchical array stores like HDF5_ (via :doc:`H5py <h5py:index>`) and :doc:`zarr:index`.
 This allows us to have very similar structures in disk and on memory.